 HKSYU’s main campus (Braemar Hill campus) is located on Braemar Hill, a tranquil spot on the eastern side of Mid-Levels, Hong Kong Island.
 It is 15 to 20 minutes away by bus from Causeway Bay, Tin Hau and North Point.
-The Wan Chai Campus is located on Wan Chai Gap Road near Wan Chai MTR Station.
-It is where first-year students have their language courses.
 Please click here for directions.

 A ‘private university’ is self-funded and financially independent; a “UGC-funded university” is supported by public funding.
 Private universities are more flexible with their teaching policies and enjoy a higher degree of academic autonomy, which allows them to adhere more closely to their mission, goals and character.
 In 2006, the Chief Executive in Council approved the renaming of Shue Yan College into “Hong Kong Shue Yan University.”
 Every five years, the University undergoes a review by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) to ensure it maintains effective internal quality assurance and monitoring measures.
 Our University has successfully passed two reviews by the HKCAAVQ in 2011 and 2016 respectively.